R. Martin Klein

-R. Martin Klein is an American theater, film, and voice actor who went under the alias name Bob Marx in his earlier dubbing work during the '90s.
-He's best known for playing Gomamon/Ikkakumon in Digimon: Digital Monsters, Fukurou in Noein & Katsuhiko Jinnai in El Hazard.
-In addition to voiceovers, Klein has worked on theater and film productions too.
+R. Martin Klein is an American theater, film, and voice actor who went under the alias name Bob Marx in his earlier dubbing work during the 1990s.
+He is best known for playing Gomamon/Ikkakumon in Digimon: Digital Monsters, Fukurou in Noein and Katsuhiko Jinnai in El Hazard.
+In addition to voiceovers, Klein has also worked on theater and film productions.